-So, we decided to pay our own little tribute to Europe’s music scene with a round-up of the most iconic music locations, writes Tamara Hinson.
+Inspired by the final of the Eurovision Song Contest, we've decided to pay our own little tribute to Europe’s music scene with a round-up of the most iconic music locations.

 Must-see exhibits at this musical museum include the helicopter which Abba posed in for the cover of their Arrival album and Benny Andersson’s old piano, which is wirelessly connected to the one in his Stockholm studio – if the keys start to move, it’s Benny himself tinkling the ivories.